 If 45 Percent of Your Employees Couldn’t Work Tomorrow, What Would you Do?

 Firestorm’s Human Resources Reference Guide is intended to assist organizations in Human Resource planning for a pandemic or communicable illness outbreak.

-Unlike the disasters that most companies plan for, a pandemic primarily will not affect equipment and facilities, but rather the people organizations depend on to produce products and services.
-The current assumptions about a pandemic's duration push the boundaries of most existing absence-from-work policies.
+Unlike the disasters for which most companies plan, a pandemic primarily will not affect equipment and facilities, but rather the people organizations depend on to produce products and services.
+The current assumptions about a pandemic’s duration push the boundaries of most existing absence-from-work policies.
 Therefore, organizations must thoroughly examine their human resource management practices and policies, refining and/or implementing policies that address the long timeline of a pandemic event.

 One of the greatest threats facing businesses today is communicable illness/pandemic outbreaks.
 A communicable illness/pandemic has unique impacts on individuals, families, businesses and healthcare providers.
 The impacts are not lost physical infrastructure.
 The impacts are lost lives, lost work, lost revenue, lost wages and lost personnel.
 In a pandemic, everyone feels the impact whether they become infected or not.